 Do you know what I am tired of?
 Actually, that’s an unfair question, because I’m tired of quite a lot right now.
 I’m tired of sitting around on my backside waiting for my ankle to heal.
-I’m tired of calling the builder who has promised to come and fix the mirror that’s half hanging off the wall.
-I’m tired of nursery politics.
-And I’m tired of my son poking me really hard in the nose.
+I am tired of calling the builder who has promised to come and fix the mirror that’s half hanging off the wall.
+I am bored of nursery politics.
+And I’m massively over my son poking me really hard in the nose.

 I could go on, but you get the picture.
 I’m tired.
 And when I get tired my dreams get darker.
 See Saturday’s horrifically vivid armed kidnap (FYI, I was the victim rather than the perp), Sunday’s terror situation and last night’s locked house slowly filling with water.
 What’s that?
 Oh yeah, you’re right.
 I did miss out Monday.
 What on earth did I dream about on Monday?

 I honestly can’t remember.
 But since I’m really struggling to link this rambling intro into this week’s midweek list, I’m going to go ahead and say it involved a spirit guide visiting me in the early hours and unveiling a plan that would lead me to much glory and great riches.
 “Make new baby milestone cards,” the spirit advised.
 “But make them much funnier and more realistic than the ‘I am four months old’ and ‘I sat up for the first time’ ones you see parents posting on social media.”

 Your wish is my command, spirit guide.
 Here are eight alternative baby milestones parents don’t celebrate, but possibly should.

 1. Today, I did my first nappy blowout